LuisMiguelSS/reriid-laravel-backend/README.md

 php artisan view:cache
 ```
 9. Install & configure [supervisor](https://laravel.com/docs/5.1/queues#supervisor-configuration).
-This will take care of the queued jobs such as email sending.
+This will take care of the queued jobs such as email sending and the websocket for the realtime chat.
 10. Ready to go!

 ### <a name="headerLaravel"></a> 2.
 About Laravel